karjakin/image-generation-chatbot/README.md

 # image-generation-chatbot
-implementation of a conversation flow using llm and a graph, with AI image generation tools
+implementation of a simple chatbot with AI image generation tools